Lhourquin/Kalu-notes-hub/langages/javascript/framework/nest/readme.md

 export class ConfigModule {}
 ```

 `exports` allows us to use the `ConfigService` and inject them into another service or controller.
 Why we should do that ?
-Because we want to instanciate the `ConfigModule` only at once and use the `getConfig` method everywhere we want by use the independencies injecton, by the way the state will not change each time and it will be persistant, is particulary useful for configuration like here, or for database connection for example.
+Because we want to instantiate the `ConfigModule` only once and use the `getConfig` method everywhere we want by use the injection dependency, by the way the state will not change each time and it will be persistant, is particularly useful for configuration like here, or for database connection for example.

 Now, as we made earlier by `imports` `ConfigModule` into `EpisodesModule`, we can inject the dependency into `EpisodesService` at same way we made to inject `EpisodesService` into `EpisodesController` and create a method `getConfig` who use the method of `ConfigService`: